Extending & Facilitating Informal Care Networks

 Aehong Min, Flannery Currin, Gustavo Razo, Kay Connelly, and Patrick C. Shih.
 2020.
 Can I Take a Break?
 Facilitating In-Home Respite Care for Family Caregivers of Older Adults.
 In American Medical Informatics Association Annual Symposium Proceedings (AMIA ’20). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8075491/

 Smart Breathalyzer for College Students’ Safe Drinking

-I am exploring how using a smart breathalyzer could make college students be more aware of the risks of excessive drinking as well as to take action to prevent it.
+I explored how using a smart breathalyzer could make college students be more aware of the risks of excessive drinking as well as take action to prevent it.

-I have conducted a user study, surveys, interviews, and UX evaluation with college students on their drinking practice and use of breathalyzer and a smartphone app.
+I have conducted a user study, surveys, interviews, and UX evaluations with college students on their drinking practice and the use of a breathalyzer and a smartphone app.
 My project team designed and developed a prototype for a new app.
-Currently, a journal paper is under review, and I am planning to extend this research by utilizing a different type of technology.

 Aehong Min, Daehyoung Lee, Gege Gao, Stella Jeong, and Patrick C. Shih.
 2020.
 Design and assessment of a personal breathalyzer intervention to support responsible drinking.
 International Journal of Human-Computer Studies 137, 102382 (May 2020), 1-15. https://doi.org/10.1016/j.ijhcs.2019.102382